axoflow/axosyslog-core-docs/content/docs/chapter-routing-filters/concepts-flow-control/_index.md

 ## Log paths with flow-control

-The `syslog-ng` application uses flow-control in the following cases:
+The AxoSyslog application uses flow-control in the following cases:

   - Hard flow-control: the `flow-control` flag is enabled for the particular log path.